 Narcissists will minimize the needs of the people around them.
 They will not explore the details of a particular situation because they don’t deem it worthy of their time.
 They will label people and deflect blame onto them instead of taking responsibility for their own actions.
 They reduce complex issues to simple ones in order to brush them aside as stupid or useless.
 They don’t want to be bothered with facts or logic, only their own limited scope of what is important so as not to invest their time or energy in anything contrary to their personal agenda.

 5. Unable to Listen

 Narcissists tend to “shoot from the hip” with quick advice and not ask questions during conversations, but instead shut down dialogue so they do the minimum amount.
 They do not want to expend any energy toward relationships.
-They don’t care about what you have to say because they want to follow what is best for them regardless of what you are sharing.
+They do not care about what you have to say because they want to follow what is best for them regardless of what you are sharing.
 In the end, they don’t care enough to listen to you.